 The Logjam attack can be executed on Diffie-Hellman cipher suites.
 They constitute a commonly used cryptographic algorithm, known as forward-secure crypto, which enables protocols to establish a secure connection after setting a shared key.
 The Diffie-Hellman key exchange is central to many protocols, including those that use RLS and HTTPS, SSH, IPsec, and SMTPS.

 However, Logjam is not caused by an implementation vulnerability but by a TLS protocol weakness.
-The other difference is that with Logjam, the affected key exchange is a Diffie-Hellman rather than an RSA.
+The other difference is that the affected key exchange with Logjam is a Diffie-Hellman rather than an RSA.

 How Does the Logjam Vulnerability Work?

-The Logjam threat forces a downgrade on the TLS connection from non-DHE_EXPORT to a DHE_EXPORT.
+The Logjam threat forces the TLS connection downgrade from non-DHE_EXPORT to a DHE_EXPORT.
 This allows a malicious user to access and inject harmful data into the connection, practically attacking the 512-bit Diffie-Hellman protocol group.
 This is, in essence, a Man-in-the-Middle attack that exploits the weakness of 512-bit export-grade cryptography.
 In addition to eavesdropping and manipulating data, a malicious user may also decrypt old sessions set with the same parameters.

 The security of the Diffie-Hellman key exchange is based on how complex it is to solve the discrete logarithm problem.
 Unfortunately, the algorithm uses the same pre-generated prime numbers in most cases, which makes it easier and cheaper to crack such encryption.
 With the help of a one-time computation, the discrete algorithm can be broken.
 Researchers found that it would take only 100,000 CPU core hours as an investment of time needed to do so.